DanielaK13/iMovies/README.md

 # iMovies

-This is an app to register series and movies the user is watching.
+This is an Android app to register series and movies the user is watching.

 The user registers into the app using a Google account.
 We use [Firebase](https://firebase.google.com/) to manage our project.